Security Recommendations

 Virtualization: VMs, Plugins, Apps

-Review any plugin, app, or virtual machine (VM) deployment scenario for additional security exposure or vulnerabilities. iXsystems cannot resolve security vulnerabilities introduced from within user-deployed virtualized environments.
+Review any application or virtual machine (VM) deployment scenario for additional security exposure or vulnerabilities. iXsystems cannot resolve security vulnerabilities introduced from within user-deployed virtualized environments.

-Update plugins (CORE) or applications (SCALE) regularly.
-TrueNAS SCALE monitors connected application catalogs and trains and displays available updates on the Installed applications screen.
-To upgrade an app to the latest version, click Update on the Application Info widget.
-To upgrade multiple apps, click the Update All button on the Installed applications header.
+Update applications regularly.
+TrueNAS monitors connected application catalogs and trains and displays available updates on the Installed applications screen.